-Filmmakers worldwide – cameras at the ready!
-Accept the DepicT!
-90 second film challenge and prepare to get creative in just a minute and a half to be in with a chance of winning up to £2500 prize money, invaluable industry exposure, and a host of other exclusive prizes.
+Filmmakers worldwide!
+Accept the DepicT! challenge and get creative in just a minute and a half to be in with a chance of winning up to £2500 prize money, invaluable industry exposure, and a host of other exclusive prizes.

 We want to see great films – it doesn’t matter what your budget is or what genre you’re working in.
 The competition is open to anyone from anywhere in the world, and entry is absolutely free – but there is ONE caveat:

 Your film MUST be 90 seconds or less in duration.

 If your films are longer than 90 seconds, you can still enter into Encounters Short Film and Animation Festival (15 – 20 Sept 2015).

 For more info, head over to encounters-festival.org.uk

 Deadline for entries is:

 Monday 6 July, 5.00pm, 2015